snimaginglab/CT_Head/README.md

 This is a Freesurfer-based pipeline of Bash scripts, which orients, smooths, and segments CT images of the human brain.
 The pipeline consists of 3 steps, each of which with their own Bash script:
 1. CT preprocessing
-2. CT segmentation (for which there are two options with different thresholds)
+2. CT segmentation (for which there are two scripts to choose from with different thresholds)
 3. calculate stats (volume, mean intensity, etc.)

 ## Authors